jvictorjs/courses-platform/README.md

 # courses-platform

->This project was inspired by a one week course from https://www.rocketseat.com.br.
-The course is called "Ignite Lab".
-I did not create this from scratch, I just adapted it for my needs.
+>This project was inspired by a one week course from https://www.rocketseat.com.br called "Ignite Lab".
+I didn't create it from scratch, I just adapted the original code for my needs

 Online course plataform for my video lessons.